asbp/tildejs/README.md

  1. `when`: Call a callback function (and return something if needed) when the condition is truthy, otherwise call a fallback function (or simply returning `undefined` when no fallback function specified in the argument).
  2. `unless`: Call a callback function (and return something if needed) when the condition is falsy, otherwise call a fallback function (or simply returning `undefined` when no fallback function specified in the argument).

+## Special Thanks

+ 1. Advices on how to split the code and bundle them from https://dev.to/0xkoji/create-an-npm-package-template-with-typescript-and-rollup-js-294a .
+ 2. https://stackedit.io/ -- I edit README.md there.